bpg/terraform-provider-proxmox/docs/guides/cloud-init.md

 # Configure a VM with Cloud-Init

-## Native Proxmox Cloud-Init support
+## Native Proxmox Cloud-Init Support

-Proxmox supports Cloud-Init natively, so you can use the `initialization` block to configure your VM:
+Proxmox supports cloud-init natively, so you can use the `initialization` block to configure your VM:

 ```terraform
 data "local_file" "ssh_public_key" {